RurioLuca/Exportphotoshop/README.md

 ## How to use

 ### 1)
-Open Photoshop and disasegnare your icons / image in resolution 1-1 , mdpi Android , @1x ios
+Open Photoshop and draw your icon / image in resolution 1-1 , mdpi Android , @1x ios

 ### 2)